cynthiatreger/er-resiliency/README.md

 |ExpressRoute Gateway|Min 2 instances connected to both MSEEs| Azure region|
 |ExpressRoute Connection|Virtual connection between the MSEE and the ExpressRoute Gateway|ExpressRoute location to Azure region|

-The provider must ensure redundant connectivity to either the customer edge or their MPLS edge.
+The provider must ensure redundant connectivity to either the customer edge routers or their MPLS edge routers.

 # 2. ExpressRoute models